 Modules.
 Since sample persons are assigned to a module at random, all approaches to using weights are the same for the subset of individuals with a given module.
-Weighted estimates other than totals (e.g. percentages, ratios, and regressions) are applicable to the total population even though weighted N's will no longer reflect the total population.
+Weighted estimates (e.g. percentages, ratios, and regressions) are applicable to the total population although weighted N's will no longer accurately reflect population totals.